chunhuayu/Survival-Analysis-in-R/Chapter 4/README.md

 > Surv() is used to define the time-to-event outcome.
 > survreg() can be used to estimate a Weibull model.
 > survfit() you can estimate survival curves.

+## Digest the Survival Analysis
+* Why do we need to create a data.frame of "imaginary patients" when plotting survival models with covariates?
+We don't have to, but it makes our life easier.
+   * Because survival curves can only be plotted for given covariate combinations.
+   * Correct!
+You can also use real patients, but you will have to tell the function which covariate combinations you want to look at.
+That is why we call them imaginary patients.